 - Get relief after taking an antacid like Tums, Rolaids, or Maalox

-Here’s how to understand the difference between acid reflux and GERD.
+Here’s how to understand the differences between acid reflux, heartburn and GERD.

 - Evan S. Dellon, MD, an associate professor of medicine and epidemiology in the division of gastroenterology at the University of North Carolina School of Medicine in Chapel Hill, NC.